MegumiKasuga/kasuga-maven/README.md

 # kasuga-maven
-A maven Repo that provides survices for dependencies.
+A maven Repo that provides services for dependencies.

 ### How to use projects listed in this mvn repo ?